italia/eudi-wallet-it-docs/docs/en/wallet-instance-attestation.rst

 ^^^^^^^^^

-The JWT (Wallet Instance Attestation) thus composed is signed using the private key of the Wallet Provider present to which the Wallet Provider's backend has access.
+The JWT (Wallet Instance Attestation) thus composed is signed using the private key of the Wallet Provider present to which the Wallet Provider has access.

 Non-normative example
 ^^^^^^^^^^^^^^^^^^^^^